OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 Sometimes, triplets are actually written in groups of 6, which makes them sixtuplets (with the same duration).
 In such a case, their time modification is `6in4` (which is technically identical to `3in2`, but semantically not).

 Apart from the duration information, tuplets are usually grouped by brackets or beams to form tuplet groups, so that they are easier to read.
-This information in MusicXML is stored in `<notations>/<tuplet>` element.
+This information in MusicXML is stored in the `<notations>/<tuplet>` element.
 We encode this information separately in two tokens:

 ```
 tuplet:start tuplet:stop